South Countys sole landfill, Cold Canyon, has received the green light to expand.

 The Board of Supervisors approved the expansion Tuesday after a four-hour hearing during which they sought to allay the concerns of Cold Canyons owners, who said the restrictions placed on them by the Planning Commission were too costly.

 In the end, after going into great detail over such issues as who cleans up litter and under what circumstances, what to do about greenhouse gases, and how to control noise, supervisors approved the expansion on a 5-0 vote.

 The growth is not going to happen quickly.
 Construction will not begin for two years.

-The project will be phased in, and will increase the landfills "footprint" disposal area by 46 acres, up from 88 acres, and the tonnage allowed to 2,050 from 1,620 daily.
-It also will create a new entrance and scale house one-quarter mile south of the current entrance.
+The project will be phased in, and increase the landfill's "footprint" disposal area by 46 acres, up from 88 acres.
+The tonnage allowed will also increase, to 2,050 from 1,620 daily.
+The project will create a new entrance and scale house a quarter-mile south of the current entrance.

-Cold Canyon's operators have estimated that seven years of capacity remain, and possibly less.
-Once built, the landfill could operate for an additional 25 years.
+Cold Canyon's operators have estimated that seven years of capacity remain, possibly less.
+Once expanded, the landfill can operate for an additional 25 years.